gomese03/ticktock/README.md

 Logout option is available in the navbar on clicking the username.

 ### Not implemented
-User session management and user details (hardcoded) Component abstraction
+- User session management and user details (hardcoded)
+- Component abstraction
-Filter and pagination implementation
+- Filter and pagination implementation
-Progress bar on details page
+- Progress bar on details page
-Week dates on details page (hardcoded)
+- Week dates on details page (hardcoded)
-Pixel perfect CSS
+- Pixel perfect CSS
-Authenticated APIs
+- Authenticated APIs
-POST/PUT APIs
+- POST/PUT APIs
-Database
+- Database
-Unit tests
+- Unit tests

-*the code running locally gets the API response from the server.
+* the code running locally gets the API response from the server.
 The app deployed at https://ticktock.gomese.com/ is running with mock APIs and not from an actual backend server

 ### Known Issues
-1) Refreshing the page from the login landing page will an access denied error
+1) Refreshing the page from the login landing page will give an access denied error